foo123/FILTER.js/readme.md

 #FILTER.js

-__A Javascript Library for Image Processing and Filtering using HTML5 Canvas__
+__A JavaScript Library for Image Processing and Filtering using HTML5 Canvas__

-This is a library for filtering images in javascript using canvas element.
+This is a library for filtering images/video in JavaScript using canvas element.

 [![Filter.js](/examples/filters-image-process.png)](http://foo123.github.com/examples/filter/)
 [![Filter.js](/examples/filters-video-process.png)](http://foo123.github.com/examples/filter-video/)